mltframework/mlt_web/plugins/FilterLadspa-2588.md

 readonly: no
 required: no
 minimum: 30
-maximum: 164
+maximum: 182
-default: 97
+default: 106

 ### 1

-title: divider
+title: div
 type: integer
 readonly: no
 required: no
 minimum: 2
 maximum: 4
-default: 3
+default: 2

 ### 2

-title: feedback
+title: Q
 type: float
 readonly: no
 required: no